 Marketing business is seen from the customer’s point of view.
 For many brands, choosing the right marketing decision is not easy.
-If you’re in the debate of digital vs. traditional marketing, we’ll go over the difference between digital marketing vs. traditional marketing and if you can use them together.
+If you’re in the debate of digital marketing vs traditional marketing, we’ll go over the difference between digital marketing and traditional marketing and if you can use them together.

 What is Traditional Marketing?

 But, traditional marketing is using traditional channels such as billboards and printed media.
 It is a conventional marketing mode with various offline advertising and promotional methods.
 The most commonly used medium are print, mail, broadcast, telephone, and billboards.

 The era of traditional marketing was in the fall of the 1990s, a decade when internet development started.

 What is Digital Marketing?

 Digital Marketing, on the other hand, involves digital channels like websites and social media as tools for marketing communication.
 Digital marketing lives on technology.
 Technology is enabling businesses to connect with the audience like never before.